FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 </figure>

 You may notice that some song takes quite a long time to exclude all other songs.
-Firstly, our purpose for this phase is not exclude all other songs, but shrink the possible range into an affordable size.
+Firstly, our purpose for this phase is not to exclude all other songs, but shrink the possible range into an affordable size.
-Secondly, we have another supplementary trick in next chapter.
+Secondly, we have another supplementary trick in the next chapter.

 ## Head pitch mask indexing

-In most cases, people play a piece of music from beginning rather than from somewhere middle.
+In most cases, people play a piece of music from the beginning rather than from somewhere middle.
 Pitches combination to the head a few notes is also a characteristic signature.
-So we can use the head pitch mask indexing as an alternative music sift method, if this failed, i.e. too many songs left or none left (maybe user is not playing from beginning), we then perform pitch frequency indexing.
+So we can use the head pitch mask indexing as an alternative music sift method, if this failed, i.e. too many songs left or none left (maybe the user is not playing from the beginning), we then perform pitch frequency indexing.

-In head pitch mask indexing, we only store one mask number to represent attendance/absense of each pitch.
+In head pitch mask indexing, we only store one mask number to represent the attendance/absence of each pitch.
-We pick notes from head of a song, according to these rules:
+We pick notes from the head of a song, according to these rules:

-1. Pick 10 notes at most, because people has 10 fingers, and for piano score, 10 notes must contain the entire first chord.[^3]
+1. Pick 10 notes at most, because people have 10 fingers, and for piano score, 10 notes must contain the entire first chord.[^3]

-2. Unless conficted with *rule 1*, pick **N** difference pitches at least.
+2. Unless conflicted with *rule 1*, pick **N** difference pitches at least.
 N is a constant which we will mention later.

-3. Unless conficted with *rule 1*, end of picked notes must contains an entire chord.
+3. Unless conflicted with *rule 1*, end of picked notes must contain an entire chord.
 To tolerate tendency order error when user play chord, arpeggio or some fast music progress, we choose an tolerance interval $\epsilon$ (for example, $\epsilon$=120ms), the last picked note's begin time $t_x$ must satisfy: